-Welcome to the PRSSS’s new interview series called ‘Interview a Soil Scientist’!
+Welcome to the PRSSS’s new interview series called ‘Profiling a Soil Scientist’!
 Our goal with this new series is to highlight some of the work of excellent researchers and professionals that are in the field of Soil Science and to get to know them a little better.
 With that in mind, we thought that there would be no one better to start with than one of our former PRSSS Presidents Dr. Siddhartho (Sidd) Paul, who recently finished his Ph.D. at the University of British Columbia.

 Name: Dr. Siddhartho (Sidd) Paul

 - Digital soil mapping

 - Land use – land cover change

 - Climate change adaptation & mitigation